 Marker series.
 This marker is included in the West Virginia Civil War Trails marker series.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Cross Lanes Battle (approx. 0.6 miles away); Keslers Cross Lanes (approx. 0.6 miles away); The Battle of Carnifex Ferry (approx. 1.2 miles away); Henry Patterson House (approx. 1.2 miles away); Camp Gauley (approx. 1.3 miles away); Carnefix Ferry (approx. 1.4 miles away); Carnifex Ferry Hawks Nest Workers Memorial and Grave Site (approx. 4.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Fight At Ramsey’s Fort (approx. ¼ mile away); Cross Lanes Battle (approx. half a mile away); Keslers Cross Lanes / First County Court (approx. half a mile away); Zoar Baptist Church (approx. 0.7 miles away); The Battle of Carnifex Ferry Henry Patterson House (approx. 1.2 miles away); Camp Gauley (approx. 1.3 miles away); Carnefix Ferry (approx. 1.4 miles away).
 Touch for a list and map of all markers in Keslers Cross Lanes.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 5, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 663 times since then.
+This page has been viewed 760 times since then and 8 times this year.
 Photos: 1. submitted on September 5, 2012, by Don Morfe of Baltimore, Maryland.
 2. submitted on September 10, 2012, by Don Morfe of Baltimore, Maryland.
 3. submitted on September 5, 2012, by Don Morfe of Baltimore, Maryland. • Craig Swain was the editor who published this page.